VinDuv/pyminihttpd/README.md

 HTTPS requests; for this to work correctly, pyminihttpd (or another Web server) need to listen for HTTPS request on port 443.

+The optional `timeout` parameter allows setting a timeout for socket operations;
+it prevents a client from keeping a thread slot busy indefinitely.
+The default timeout value is 30 seconds.

 ### [routes] section

 The `[routes]` sections describes the routing between a URL and a static